svalinn/DAGMC/doc/usersguide/workflow/cubit_trelis_workflow.rst

 In theory, solid models can be prepared in any modeling software system (e.g. SolidWorks, Pro/E, Catia, etc).
-What is most important about the choice of solid modeling system is the ability to export to a format that can be imported by CUBIT, in particular:
+What is most important about the choice of solid modeling system is the ability to export to a format that can be imported by Trelis or Cubit, in particular:

     * ACIS (\*.sat)
     * STEP (\*.stp, \*.step, etc)

+We have a strong preference towards ACIS due to its ability to retain 'imprint and merge' information, and we have anecdotal evidence that ACIS files lead to a more successful model pipeline.
+Indeed we rely on Ansys Spaceclaim to perform model cleaning and defeaturing, which can import many of the common CAD formats and exports to ACIS.

 There are a number of concepts to consider while preparing a solid model; however, the most important considerations are small gaps and